barahon/class-checklist/checklist.md

   tree
   ```

-  + use some, installed programming editor (vi, emacs, gedit, atom, ...) to write and run a simple shell script
+  + use some, installed, programming editor (vi, emacs, gedit, atom, ...) to write and run a simple shell script

   ```bash
   $ cat hello